Pain with Dental Origin

 The unexplained toothache in this scenario involves a virgin tooth that has no cavities and it is difficult for a doctor to believe that anything is wrong with your tooth.

-Brisbane dentist Dr. Ellie in Upper Mt Gravatt clinic can save your cracked tooth with a dental crown if the fracture has not extended into the pulp of your teeth. when a crack finds way into the pulp, bacteria infect the nerve and the case becomes more complex and at this point it may or may not be possible to save the tooth when the fractured cusp is removed.
+Brisbane dentist Dr Ellie in Upper Mt Gravatt clinic can save your cracked tooth with a dental crown if the fracture has not extended into the pulp of your teeth. when a crack finds its way into the pulp, bacteria infect the nerve and the case becomes more complex and at this point, it may or may not be possible to save the tooth when the fractured cusp is removed.

 One option is to use a dental crown to contain the crack and prevent further extension of it.
 This solution may work for many years but if the line extends to the root it can cause an infection in the periodontal ligament and consequently cause pain again.